 Under NASA requirements, recovery crews must be able to egress astronauts onto the recovery ship in the 60 minutes following splashdown, in all conditions.
 GO Searcher first demonstrated SpaceX’s ability to do this during a recovery trial in February 2018.

-Under normal circumstances, astronauts will be recovered and travel back to Port Canaveral on board the recovery ship.
-In the event of a medical emergency, a helicopter will land and transport the astronauts back to land faster.
-GO Searcher and GO Navigator both have a medical treatment to accommodate astronauts.
+When splashdown occurs offshore near Cape Canaveral, astronauts will be recovered and travel back to Port Canaveral on board the recovery ship.
+In the event of a medical emergency or a splashdown elsewhere, a helicopter will land and transport the astronauts back to land.
+GO Searcher and GO Navigator both have a medical treatment facility to accommodate the astronauts.